nucypher/nucypher/docs/source/staking/overview.rst

 A nucypher staker is a holder of NU and manager of one or more stakes.
 Stakes are initiated by locking NU into the *"Staking Escrow "* contract for a fixed duration of time.
 Staked NU earns two income streams: inflation rewards (NU) and policy fees (ETH).
-Staked NU gradually unlocks with each period of completed, depending on *re-stake* and *wind-down* options (more on this later).
+Staked NU gradually unlocks with each period of completed, depending on *re-stake* and *wind-down* options.

 Active network participation (work) is delegated to a *Worker* node through *bonding*.
 There is a 1:1 relationship between the roles; One Staker to one Worker.
-A Staker controls a single Ethereum account and may have multiple stakes, but only ever has one Worker bonded at a time.
-Once the stake is bonded to a Worker node, it can only be *rebonded* once every 2 periods (48 Hours).
+A Staker controls a single Ethereum account and may have multiple substakes, but only ever has one Worker bonded at a time.

 Worker Overview
 ----------------

 *Worker* - (aka "Ursula") Active network participant who carries out threshold cryptography operations.

-The Worker is the bonded delegate of a Staker and an active network node.
-Workers must remain online to provide uninterrupted re-encryption services on-demand.
-Each staking account or Staker is bonded to exactly one Worker.
+The Worker is the bonded delegate of a Staker and an active network node, performing work on behalf of a staker.
-The Worker's Ethereum account must remain unlocked to send automated work confirmation transactions and have enough ether to pay for transaction gas; however, it is *not* necessary (and potentially risky) to hold NU tokens on a worker's account for any reason.
+Workers must remain online to provide uninterrupted services on-demand, signalling their availability with commitment transactions.

 Staker and Worker Delegation
 -----------------------------

-There are several strategies for running and maintaining a staking node:
+There are several strategies for running and maintaining a stake:

-* Delegate custody of NU and work to a third-party custodian.
+* Delegate custody of NU and work to a third-party custodian (Staker Delegation).
-* Delegate work via a staking pool or `Node-as-a-Service provider <https://github.com/nucypher/validator-profiles>`_.
+* Delegate work via a staking pool or `Node-as-a-Service provider <https://github.com/nucypher/validator-profiles>`_ (Worker Delegation).
-* Run your own node.
+* Control the staker yourself and run your own worker (Self Directed).

 Here is a simple heuristic to help decide on a course of action: